Research with me

 Recruitment

-In general, you should have taken at least 1 course with me so I can have an understanding of your abilities and your interests to further pursue an independent study.
+In general, you should have completed at least 1 course with me so I can have an understanding of your abilities and your interests to further pursue an independent study.
 Exceptions in exceptional cases apply (e.g. if you've done a co-op in something directly related to an interest area, we should have a chat!)

 At any given time, I have the time/resources to take on 1-2 students.
 In the future, I may consider a reading group or taking on more students, but at this time I do not have the time to take on more students effectively.
 As that changes, I will update this page.